 According to the package insert, the suggested dosing is 50 mcg/kg of body weight although some clinical studies report greater success at a 75 mcg/kg dose.3 Because the antibodies are concentrated, a treatment with anti-D requires less product and a shorter infusion time than IVIg.
 Premedication with paracetamol/acetaminophen, or corticosteroids is advised to reduce the risk of fever and chills.6

 A very small number of people receiving anti-D experience intravascular hemolysis, the destruction of red blood cells in circulation.
 This type of red cell destruction can cause anemia, multi-system organ failure, difficulty breathing, and even death.
-In December, 2009, the FDA revised the WinRho SDF package insert to highlight these warnings and suggest additional tests and patient monitoring to be better able to identify and treat those patients at risk.4
+In December 2009, the FDA revised the WinRho SDF package insert to highlight these warnings and suggest additional tests and patient monitoring to better able to identify and treat those patients at risk.4

 Patients should immediately report symptoms of back pain, shaking chills, fever, discolored urine, decreased urine output, sudden weight gain, fluid retention/edema and/or shortness of breath to their physicians.4,5

 Anti-D can interfere with the efficacy of live virus vaccines, therefore the manufacturers do not recommend live virus immunizations within three months after an anti-D treatment.4,5